ZiyadBoshima/citier/README.md

 pnpm run dev
 ```

-This command starts both the Nest.js and Next.js apps in parallel.
+This command starts both the Nest.js (port: 5000) and Next.js (port: 3000) apps in parallel.

 ## Technologies Used